 Pack a wide mouth stainless steel, aluminum, or titanium bottle.
 It should hold at least 750 ml.
 A metal water bottle will not break if it freezes and will allow you to boil water in it if needed.
 Think about installing a bail handle to the bottle so it is easier to use over a campfire.
 Hydration packs are not sturdy and practical enough for an INCH bag.

 Either a takedown, recurve or a longbow could do.
-A 40lbs take down would be the most practical.
-You’ll need a stringer too.
+A 45 lbs survival takedown bow would be the most practical.
 A traditional bow is lighter than a compound, and you can fix it in the field.
 You’ll shoot instinctively, so you don’t need sights.
+Check my article on the best survival bows.

 At least bring 6 carbon arrows.
 They are strong and light.
 They should be feathered if you will shoot off the shelf.
 I would bring 12 or 18 arrows.

 Bring as many small game points as you have arrows and at least 4 big game points.
-Fixed blade arrow points would be more durable.
-Remember to maintain consistent grain weight across your different points.
+Fixed broadhead arrow points would be more durable for large game.
+Tryr to maintain consistent grain weight across your different points.

 Bring a bow hunting quiver or a belt quiver.
-Look for something light weight.
+Or make your own light weight bow quiver.

 Gill Net or Cast Net

 Depending on your area: lakes, sea coast, or river will be more prevalent.
 For a lake, coast, or really slow river a cast net would be better than a gill net.
-Gill nets are great but they need current to work; If there are rivers in your area bring one.
+Gill nets are great but work better where there’s current; If there are rivers in your area bring one.
 Keep in mind that most are made from monofilament line; so they will degrade with time.
+I would honestly make my own with braided line for durability.

 Strong and big hooks would last longer.
 Small hooks could break easily if a bigger fish gets hooked.
-Having barbed treble hooks would increase your chances of finding a hooked fish if your line is left overnight.
+Having barbed treble hooks would increase your chances of finding a hooked fish if your line is left overnight (illegal in some places).

 A 10m roll of duct tape should be kept for emergency use only.
 It can be used for attaching bandages, closing wounds, improvising a sling etc.